Grab yourself some new gym gear in Gymshark’s 2022 Black Friday sale

 When will Gymshark’s Black Friday sale start?

-Gymshark will launch its Black Friday sale at 4pm on Thursday 17 November, just over a week before the big day itself.
-Deals will go live across selected lines and shoppers could nab themselves up to 60 per cent off.
+Gymshark launched its Black Friday sale at 4pm on 17 November, just over a week before the big day itself.
+Deals went live across selected lines, with shoppers able to nab themselves up to 60 per cent off.

 If you’re looking to get your hands on some discounted gym gear or you want to bag a bargain before Christmas, the Gymshark sale is the place for you.